 One of the side effects of normal swelling is heavy, achy legs and feet.
 Fortunately, there are several things you can do to help alleviate the symptoms.

-Daily physical activity can be helpful in alleviating swelling.
-Walking can help keep the blood circulating and some may also find swimming in a pool helpful, just check with your health care professional first.
+Daily physical activity can help alleviate the swelling.
+Walking can help keep the blood circulating, and some may also find swimming in a pool helpful.
+Just check with your health care professional first.
 There is some evidence that standing or walking in a pool can help compress leg tissues and provide relief from swelling.
-Some women have found that riding a stationary bike is a good way to get some exercise into their daily routine.
+Some women have found that riding a stationary bike is an excellent way to get some exercise into their daily routine.

-As with other healthy living advice, you’ll find recommendations to drink between eight and ten glasses of water a day among other tips provided to women experiencing pregnancy swelling.
-Basically, your intake of water should flush out fluids packed with excess sodium and waste products.
-This can reduce swelling and prevent other discomforts related to pregnancy (such as headaches).
+As with other healthy living advice, you’ll find recommendations to drink between eight and ten glasses of water a day, among other tips provided to women experiencing pregnancy swelling.
+Your water intake should flush out fluids packed with excess sodium and waste products.
+This can reduce swelling and prevent other pregnancy discomforts (such as headaches).

-Swelling tends to get worse during high temperatures so it may be helpful to opt inside on particularly warm days.
+Swelling tends to worsen during high temperatures, so it may be helpful to stay inside on hot days.
 Whether this means boosting the impact of your air conditioning or spending time in a cool bath, reducing your core body temperature can lead to decreased swelling.

 Sleep on Your Side

 Try Compression Therapy

 Compression garments, such as maternity pantyhose, thigh-high stockings, and compression socks can help persistent swelling.
-If you have significant swelling, you be able to get a prescription from your health care provider for special compression stockings.
+If you have significant swelling, you can get a prescription from your health care provider for special compression stockings.
 Refer to the infographic below to get some insights into the appropriate types of compression wear during your pregnancy.
 Full-length support hose may provide relief best if you put them on before swelling starts in the morning.
-Don’t give into a temptation to wear socks that restrict your blood flow with tights bands around the calves or ankles.
+Don’t give in to a temptation to wear socks that restrict your blood flow with tight bands around the calves or ankles.
 These aren’t a replacement for authentic compression wear.